 18 July 2019 - I am taking up concerns about current water levels at Ivel Springs, Baldock, with Affinity Water and the Environment Agency.

-23 July 2019 - I made a speech in the debate yesterday about chalk streams which you can find at
+22 July 2019 - Oliver spoke in the debate on Degraded Chalk Streams which you can find at

 As you will see, the Minister referred to my long-standing campaign to improve the quality of chalk streams in Hertfordshire and more generally.
 There were also some other very good speeches in the debate.